Category Archives: Tadejin Blog

 Unique Bosnian Pine on Orjen (Pinus Heldreichii); Photo: Željko Starčević

-The best way to start the exploration of the mountain is from the edge of Herceg Novi at ‘Matkovića most’, near the village Matkovići on the way from Herceg Novi to Trebinje.
+The best way to begin exploring the mountain is from the edge of Herceg Novi, at Matkovića Most, near the village of Matkovići on the road from Herceg Novi to Trebinje.

 3. Moonlight in Žlijebi Village